alecautin8/Ale-Veterinaria/replit.md

 The application uses a modular structure with three main views:
 - Public homepage with service information and booking integration
-- Professional portal for veterinarians to manage patient records
+- Professional portal for veterinarians to manage patient records and generate exam orders
 - Owner portal for pet owners to view their pets' medical history

 ## Backend Architecture